stmcginnis/skooner-website/docs/install/README.md

           servicePort: 80
 ```
 3. Sign In
-      * Setting Up a Service Account Token <br>
-      The first (and easiest) option is to create a dedicated service account.
+      * The easiest option to sign in is to create a dedicated service account and use its token.
 This can be accomplished using the following script:
         ```sh
         # Create the service account in the current namespace (we assume default)
         kubectl create serviceaccount k8dash-sa